katekyy/flip/README.md

 To begin using Flip in your projects, you can follow these steps:

-1. Install Flip as a module in your V project:
+1. Install Flip in your V project:
 	```bash
 	v install https://github.com/katekyy/flip
 	```

-2. Import Flip in your code:
+2. Import Flip into your code:
 	```v
 	import flip
 	```